spellshape/.github/profile/readme.md

 ## A community project

 Spellshape is a community project.
 The mission of the project is to provide the world's best developer tooling for blockchain developers in Cosmos and beyond.
-We strongly believe in:

-* Free and open-source software
-* Political neutrality

 The main components of the Spellshape project: